Musculoskeletal Anatomy Coloring Book, 3rd Edition

 CHAPTER 5: THE ARTERIAL SYSTEM

-Joseph E. Muscolino, DC, Instructor, Purchase College, State University of New York, Purchase, NY; Owner, The Art and Science of Kinesiology, Redding, CT
+Joseph E. Muscolino, DC, Instructor, Purchase College, State University of New York, Purchase, New York; Owner, The Art and Science of Kinesiology, Redding, Connecticut